The best camera phones – top five [Update]

 iPhones 5s – best for flash

-One way of improving a phone’s performance in low light is to make sure the flash works well.
-Trouble is, too much white light will ‘wash out’ the faces of those you’re trying to photograph.
+One way of improving a phone’s performance in low light is to make sure the flash works well. too much white light from the flash will ‘wash out’ the faces of those you’re trying to photograph – a common smartphone complaint.
 Apple’s iPhone 5s nimbly navigates this problem with its dual-LED flash, which helps give a better colour balance for shots.
 Combined with quality image processing software, you’ll generally get a good photo from the iPhone 5s.

 Unfortunately, this 8Mp camera’s digital zoom lacks finesse – so you quickly lose detail when cropping into shots.

 Read the iPhone 5s review to see how it stacks up against the competition.

 The 4K TV explosion kicked off in earnest at this year’s CES with Sony and Samsung both launching sets designed to display Ultra HD video.
 Since there’s so little content available for viewers to watch, it’s no wonder that Sony gifted the Xperia Z2 with 4K video abilities.
 This means you can relive those home movies in unsparing detail.

 As for the Z2’s 20.7Mp camera, it’s pretty much the same as what was offered by last year’s Z1.
 Despite this high megapixel count, the Z1 failed to take a great photo – you can find out whether the Z2′s camera remedies the situation in our full review.

 Samsung Galaxy S5 – best for speed

 When you want to capture a memorable moment on camera, speed is often of the essence.
 Step up the Samsung’s Galaxy S5, which claims to be able to take a photo in just 0.3-seconds – focusing in on your subjects in double-quick time.
 The 16Mp camera is also an improvement over the 13Mp sensor on its predecessor, the Galaxy S4.